jupyter/accessibility/docs/index.md

 # Project Jupyter Accessibility Working Group

 Welcome to the Github repository for the accessibility working group of [Project Jupyter](https://jupyter.org/).
-This group was formed in early 2019.
+This group is being formed in early 2019.
 Its goal is to gather stakeholders who can actively work with the project to make Jupyter's core user-facing software accessible.
 In particular, the initial targets are:

 *   [Classic Jupyter Notebook](https://github.com/jupyter/notebook)
 *   [JupyterLab](https://github.com/jupyterlab/jupyterlab)